Coronia/Phobos/docs/New-or-Enhanced-Logics.md

   - `ReflectDamage` can be set to true to have any positive damage dealt to the object the effect is attached to be reflected back to the attacker. `ReflectDamage.Warhead` determines which Warhead is used to deal the damage, defaults to `[CombatDamage] -> C4Warhead`.
 If `ReflectDamage.Warhead.Detonate` is set to true, the Warhead is fully detonated instead of used to simply deal damage. `ReflectDamage.Chance` determines the chance of reflection. `ReflectDamage.Multiplier` is a multiplier to the damage received and then reflected back, while `ReflectDamage.Override` directly overrides the damage.
 Already reflected damage cannot be further reflected back.
     - Warheads can prevent reflect damage from occuring by setting `SuppressReflectDamage` to true. `SuppressReflectDamage.Types` can control which AttachEffectTypes' reflect damage is suppressed, if none are listed then all of them are suppressed. `SuppressReflectDamage.Groups` does the same thing but for all AttachEffectTypes in the listed groups.
     - `ReflectDamage.UseInvokerAsOwner` can be used to set the house and TechnoType that created the effect (e.g firer of the weapon that applied it) as the reflected damage's owner & invoker instead of the object the effect is attached to.
+  - `TimedWeapon` can be used to fire a weapon periodically for duration of the effect.
+    - `TimedWeapon.FromInvoker` can be set to true to make the weapon fire from the TechnoType that created the effect (e.g firer of the weapon that applied it) if presented.
+Otherwise it'll fire from the attached object's location.
+    - `TimedWeapon.ToInvoker` can be set to true to make the weapon fire to the TechnoType that created the effect (e.g firer of the weapon that applied it) if presented.
+Otherwise it'll fire to the attached object's location.
+If it has the same value as `TimedWeapon.FromInvoker`, then the weapon will be made to directly detonate at the location of firer.
+Otherwise, it'll create a projectile from the firer's location and launch to the target.
+    - `TimedWeapon.UseInvokerAsOwner` can be used to set the house and TechnoType that created the effect (e.g firer of the weapon that applied it) as the timed weapon's owner & invoker instead of the object the effect is attached to.
+    - `TimedWeapon.Delay` determines the delay between 2 timed weapon's firing. -1 means the timed weapon will only fire once for this attached effect instance.
+    - `TimedWeapon.InitialDelay` determines the delay value for the first firing.
+If set to 0, a timed weapon will be fired as soon as the application of this attached effect.
+    - `TimedWeapon.Range` determines whether the weapon can't be fired if the attached object and the invoker has a distance greater than this value.
+0 means no distance restriction. `TimedWeapon.ApplyRangeModifiers` determines whether this distance could be affected by range modifiers of the weapon's owner.
+    - `TimedWeapon.ApplyFirepowerMult` determines whether the damage of the timed weapon could be affected by firepower multipliers of the weapon's owner.
   - `DisableWeapons` can be used to disable ability to fire any and all weapons.
     - On TechnoTypes with `OpenTopped=true`, `OpenTopped.CheckTransportDisableWeapons` can be set to true to make passengers not be able to fire out if transport's weapons are disabled by `DisableWeapons`.
   - `Unkillable` can be used to prevent the techno from being killed by taken damage (minimum health will be 1).